alhajee/ckan/doc/maintaining/configuration.rst

 Updating configuration options during runtime
 *********************************************

-CKAN configuration options are generally defined before starting the web application (either in the `CKAN configuration file`_ or via `Environment variables`_).
+FMLD configuration options are generally defined before starting the web application (either in the `FMLD configuration file`_ or via `Environment variables`_).

 A limited number of configuration options can also be edited during runtime.
 This can be done on the :ref:`administration interface <admin page>` or using the :py:func:`~ckan.logic.action.update.config_option_update`